h0mbre/Learning-C/Assignment-21/README.md

 + last 4 digits of their SSN, and
 + title.

-Design a second struct which will store two employee names as members.
-The employee names will be structures of the type of your first struct.
+Design a second struct which will store two employees as members.
+The employees will be structures of the type of your first struct.
 Inside of `main()`, prompt the user to enter each employee's credentials and store them.
 Finally, print the employee's credentials to the terminal.

 Pseudo Code:
 ```c